 ArcGIS Online is a cloud based suite of GIS tools that run in your browser and facilitate web map creation and publishing.
-Washington University students, faculty, and staff may use their active WUSTL Key credentials to open an account in the WU AGOL Organization in order to create and share interactive online maps.
+Washington University students, faculty, and staff may use their active WUSTL Key credentials to open an account in the WU AGOL Organization in order to create and share interactive online maps; the account will also give you access to many ESRI training resources.
 Keep in mind, certain functions on the AGOL platform consume 'credits' and your account will initially be assigned a limited credit budget.
 If you attempt an operation that requires more credits than you currently have, you will receive an error.
 Contact Data Services to describe your needs and discuss options to resolve the issue.

 To set up your account